probcomp/red_green_playground/HALLUCINATION_MODE.md

 3. **Click "Add Key Hallucination"**: This button appears in the purple Hallucination Controls panel
 4. **Select Frame**: Use the video player slider to navigate to the frame where you want the hallucination to start
 5. **Click on Canvas**: Click anywhere on the video player canvas to place the hallucination ball
-6. **Set Direction**: Drag the blue control point to set the direction and visually see the trajectory
+6. **Set Direction**: Drag the blue control point **directly on the video player canvas** to set the direction and visually see the trajectory
 7. **Configure Parameters**:
    - **Direction**: Fine-tune the direction in degrees (-180 to 180)
    - **Speed**: Set the hallucination speed in diameters/second (defaults to regular ball speed)
    - **Duration**: Set how long the hallucination lasts in seconds
 8. **Confirm**: Click "✓ Confirm" to add the hallucination
+9. **Auto-Simulation**: The simulation automatically re-runs after adding the hallucination

+#### How to Edit a Key Hallucination:

+1. **Find the Hallucination**: Locate it in the "Active Key Hallucinations" list in the Hallucination Controls panel
+2. **Click "Edit"**: Click the purple "Edit" button next to the hallucination you want to modify
+3. **Modify Settings**: The editing interface appears with the hallucination's current settings pre-loaded
+   - The video player will jump to the hallucination's starting frame
+   - The hallucination ball and direction control will appear on the canvas
+   - You can drag the direction control point to adjust the trajectory
+   - Modify direction, speed, and duration in the configuration panel
+4. **Update**: Click "✓ Update" to save your changes
+5. **Auto-Simulation**: The simulation automatically re-runs after updating the hallucination

 #### Key Hallucination Features: